- Some users reported the fatal MSI.netdevicemanager40 error during installation of HP printer software.

 - All corrupted files will be replaced on reboot.

-In addition, you can also use a dedicated tool, such as Reimage Plus or TweakBit Driver to update your system drivers’ files.
+In addition, you can also use a dedicated tool to update your system drivers’ files.

 - READ ALSO: Here’s how to fix error 79 on HP printers